 My Maple-Sweetened Apple Pie Overnight Oats are nutrient-dense and provide long-lasting power for your brain and body, unlike the sugar-filled oatmeal in instant packets that are loaded with preservatives, refined sugar, flours, and chemicals (eek!).

 No, no, no. That’s not how you do oats, friends!
-Maple-Sweetened Apple Pie Overnight Oats are low in sugar, completely naturally sweetened, and also rich in nutrients that benefit the body, especially fiber.
+Maple-Sweetened Apple Pie Overnight Oats are naturally sweetened and also rich in nutrients that benefit the body, especially fiber.
 Fiber slows down blood sugar levels, improves digestion, nourishes the heart, and also powers the body all day long.
 Sure, the instant oatmeal stuff is quick, but we all know it’s far from healthy.
 So, take just five minutes the night before you want to enjoy these overnight oats and you’ll have a healthy, delicious breakfast the next day that requires zero time for cooking.

 Trust me, it’s worth it!